Tesla to cut car prices in North America, China

-BEIJING (Reuters) - Tesla Inc said on Wednesday it will cut prices of its electric vehicles in North America as the firm ramps up car production at its Fremont, California, factory after the easing of coronavirus lockdowns.
+BEIJING (Reuters) - Tesla Inc (TSLA.O) said on Wednesday it will cut prices of its electric vehicles in North America as the firm ramps up car production at its Fremont, California, factory after the easing of coronavirus lockdowns.

 The price cut comes as states after lockdowns during which demand for cars waned.